 Breakfast in [location] and transportation to meeting 9:00-11:30 a.m.
 External Review Committee meeting [location, room number] 11:30 a.m.-12:30 p.m.
-External Review Committee Lunch [location] 1:00-2:00 p.m. times as fit schedules of Provost and Dean External Review Committee Exit Report [location] Steven W. McLaughlin, Provost and Executive Vice President for Academic Affairs [name], Dean, College [name], Associate Dean, College Steven Girardot, Interim Vice Provost for Undergraduate Education Bonnie Ferri, Vice Provost for Graduate Education and Faculty Development Loraine Phillips, Associate Provost for Academic Effectiveness [name], Chair, School of [optional] 2:30 p.m.
+External Review Committee Lunch [location] 1:00-2:00 p.m.
+Times as fit schedules of Provost and Dean External Review Committee Exit Report [location] Steven W. McLaughlin, Provost and Executive Vice President for Academic Affairs [name], Dean, College [name], Associate Dean, College Steven Girardot, Interim Vice Provost for Undergraduate Education Bonnie Ferri, Vice Provost for Graduate Education and Faculty Development Loraine Phillips, Associate Provost for Academic Effectiveness [name], Chair, School of [optional] 2:30 p.m.
 Adjournment and Departure Transportation arranged as needed for each reviewer

-- G. Sample Process for Feedback Loop Following Receipt of the External Review Report: - 1.
-The default facilitator of this process is the associate provost for academic effectiveness.
-Where appropriate (see Step 3 below), this can be handed off to a different vice provost (or delegate).
-The facilitator's job is to ensure that the process is followed, that feedback is given, and action is taken as deemed appropriate by the reviewed unit-the drivers of the action plan are the unit chair and the dean. - a) The external report is received by the unit. - b) The report is reviewed by the provost, dean of the appropriate college, and chair of the reviewed unit. - c) The dean meets with the chair to discuss responses. - d) The dean visits a faculty meeting for a "read out" discussion of the report and responds to questions. - e) An initial plan of action to respond to the report is submitted to the APAE. - f) The APAE calls a meeting of the dean, program chair, provost, vice provosts, and others as requested by the dean and program chair.
-At this meeting, the chair and dean will propose what actions they expect to take in response to the report. - g) It is then up to the dean and the chair to work out a calendar and schedule to carry out this action plan.
-The facilitator is available to assist and to provide feedback along the way. - h) A biennial progress report regarding the program's review and action plan updates should be submitted to the OAE by the end of the spring semester two years after the review. - i) The facilitator keeps the provost and other vice provosts informed at appropriate intervals. - j) The outcomes of the action plan are submitted as part of the next self-study.
+- G. Sample Process for Feedback Loop Following Receipt of the External Review Report: - The Dean ensures that a process is followed, and that feedback is given.
+Action is taken as deemed appropriate by the reviewed unit-the drivers of the response report are the unit chair and the dean. - a) The external report is received by the unit. - The report is reviewed by the dean of the appropriate college, and chair of the reviewed unit. - c) The dean meets with the chair to discuss responses. - d) The dean visits a faculty meeting for a "read out" discussion of the report and responds to questions. - e) A response report is submitted to the APAE.